 The Municipality's budget is effective for training of staff.
-However, the implementation of the budget is not adequately addressed, employees appointed with conditions are to apply from recognized institutions in order to ensure that amounts budgeted for and utilized.
-Department heads along with the SDF to encourage workers to apply for admission to obtain the relevant qualifications
+However, the implementation of the budget is not adequately addressed, thus the need for a Skills Development Official to identify training needs, and coordinate and assist to ensure that amounts are accurately budgeted for and utilized.